NUS-SNL/linkguardian/switch_impl/README.md

 *adapted* for running the experiments from our paper on another testbed setup.

 ### Repository Contents
-* `corruptd`: Control plane daemon to detect corruption and enable LinkGuardian
+* `corruptd`: Control plane daemon to detect corruption and enable LinkGuardian.
 * `data_analysis`: Scripts for analyzing the data from key experiments.
 * `doc`: Additional supplementary documentation.
 * `expt_scripts`: Scripts for running key experiments.